Nepal Trekking - What to Pack

 In addition to the 3 layers mentioned above, you will also require trekking shorts and trousers.
 We have found that convertible trousers, like the trekking trousers produced by Craghoppers, are a great option as they save you cash on purchasing actual shorts.

 When trekking all day you'll no doubt get a bit of a sweat up!
 Therefore, we recommend bringing at least 4 to 5 trekking t-shirts which you will almost certainly wear daily.
 Make sure your t-shirts are lightweight and breathable.
 Shirts by Hanes are a good option, as is anything from Icebreaker.
-Please try to avoid cotton material shirts as they absorb moisture and make trekking quite uncomfortable!
+Try to avoid cotton material shirts as they absorb moisture and make trekking quite uncomfortable!

 Clothing to avoid on your trek